lapolazzati/writing/cresce/Strategy/halfway-narrative[wip].md

 3. The tools they need don't exist in an integrated way

 This wasn't just about cutting costs anymore.
-We were watching parents attempt to solve a much bigger challenge: how to manage family finances across generations, from immediate savings to long-term wealth building.
+We found out that this demographic NEEDS to save, but also wants better financial solutions.
+They are attempting to solve a much bigger challenge: how to manage family finances across generations, from immediate savings to long-term wealth building.

-[]
+### The Parent Opportunity: A Demographic at an Inflection Point

+Millenial Parents represent a unique combination of financial capacity, digital nativity and life stage needs.
+Also they are the first generation that will feel the collapse of the social state:w